harrydlr/BUNGen/README.md

 # BUNGen: Synthetic generator for structured ecological networks

 BUNGen (Bipartite and Unipartite Network Generator) is a Python software designed to address the methodological gap in synthetic network generation.
 BUNGen facilitates the creation of uni- and bipartite networks with varying levels of prescribed structures, offering a versatile tool for exploring the consequences of network architecture in ecological studies.

+This package includes a class definition, with its associated internal methods, which correspond to equations 1-2-3-4-5-6 in the main paper.

-For more details, refer to the paper #LinkToPaper#
+For more details, refer to the main paper #LinkToPaper#

 ## Project Overview